Sighery/PyFormatJS/README.md

 Python does simply not allow mixing these two types.
 If you want to use either positional or named arguments, you won't be able to use just `{}` later on in the string and let `format()` try and figure out what argument is supposed to go there.
+If you do try, it will throw a `ValueError`.

 2. Invalid escaping

-Obviously, if you try to just make it break by passing in square brackets not escaped correctly it will just throw an error at you saying your string has the squared brackets escaped wrong.
+Obviously, if you try to just make it break by passing in square brackets not escaped correctly it will just throw a `ValueError` at you saying your string has the squared brackets escaped wrong.

 3. Index and key errors